embr/gcat/README.md

 gcat
 ====

-A simple library and utility for interacting Google Drive spreadsheets from python or printing them to the command-line stdout
+A simple library and utility for interacting with Google Drive spreadsheets from python or the command-line

 * [Introduction](https://github.com/embr/gcat#introduction)
 * [Installation](https://github.com/embr/gcat#installation)